nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_design.md

 summary: "Overview of the design decisions made in relation to the Access Record Structured capability"
 ---

-The Access Record Structured design has been based upon decisions made for the Access Record HTML capability.
-Unless otherwise stated, the Access Record HTML design decisions are applicable to the [Access Record Structured capability](accessrecord_design.html#exclusion-warnings.html).

 ## Access Record Structured capability scope ##

 What is the scope of the Access Record Structured capability?